OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Introduction

 \section{Introduction}

 Psychosocial counseling covers a wide range of human problems.
-One particularly important area is mental health.
 The WHO 2021 report states that 1 in 8 people worldwide is struggling with mental health problems and disorders \cite{mentalHealthAtlas2021}.
-In other areas, such as pregnancy counseling, parenting support, or debt counseling, the demand for advisory services is similarly increasing \cite{nhsRecordNumbersWomen2024}.
+In other areas, such as pregnancy, parenting, or debt counseling, the demand for advisory services is similarly increasing \cite{nhsRecordNumbersWomen2024}.

-Nowadays, people can seek help or counseling on a wide range of psychological and social topics through web forums and dedicated text-based counseling platforms. \textit{Online counseling} is provided on these platforms by, for example, medical professionals, psychologists or social workers who have undergone specialized training in this method \cite{krausOnlineCounselingHandbook2010}.
+Nowadays, people can seek help on a wide range of psychological and social topics through web forums and dedicated text-based counseling platforms. \textit{Online counseling} is provided on these platforms by, for example, medical professionals, psychologists, or social workers who have undergone specialized training in this method \cite{krausOnlineCounselingHandbook2010}.
+It is characterized by an inherently asymmetric social relationship: counselors and clients occupy different social roles in the sense of interaction role‑taking, where participants continuously negotiate positions such as "helper" and "help‑seeker".
+A trained counselor guides the interaction, while the client seeks support under conditions of vulnerability and limited contextual cues.
+By providing fine-grained role-specific labels for both sides, our dataset OnCoCo 1.0 enables the study of social dynamics in supportive interactions, e.g. how guidance, empathy, and resource activation unfold across counselor-client turns.

 Currently, there is an intensifying debate regarding the potential of AI systems to assume the role of online counselors or even therapists \cite{hatchWhenELIZAMeets2025}.
 Psychotherapy research \cite{laskaExpandingLensEvidencebased2014} and studies on psychosocial counseling \cite{grawePsychologischeTherapieGottingen2000} emphasize that key mechanisms of change are strongly shaped by the content conveyed in counseling interactions.
 To gain a more nuanced understanding of whether and how online counseling exerts its effects, it is therefore essential to analyze the specific thematic elements (e.g. agreement on consulting goals or creation of motivation) present within a counseling exchange \cite{grandeitUsingBERTQualitative2020}.
 Particularly, in German-language research on online counseling, these are characterized by a systematic approach using inductive or deductive coding \cite{mayringQualitativeContentAnalysis2015}.